ASaiM/framework/README.md

 # Documentation

 Available tools and workflows in ASaiM framework are described in the documentation available at [http://asaim.readthedocs.org/](http://asaim.readthedocs.org/en/latest/framework/index.html).

-Moreover, [a tutorial](https://asaim.readthedocs.io/en/latest/tutorial/index.html) explains how to use ASaiM framework to analyze metagenomic sequences of microbiota to obtain taxonomic and functional assignations of sequences.
+It comes also with tutorials.

 # Bug Reports